dabstractor/qmk-notifier/Readme.md

 - [hyprland-qmk-window-notifier](https://github.com/dabstractor/hyprland-qmk-window-notifier) - Hyprland-specific utility that captures window changes

 For other environments, [zigotica/active-app-qmk-layer-updater](https://github.com/zigotica/active-app-qmk-layer-updater) offers support for Windows, macOS, and X11.
 MacOS and other Wayland environment support is planned for this project in the future.

+## Compatibility with Other Raw HID Modules

+QMK-Notifier is compatible with other raw HID modules.
+It identifies its own incoming messages by checking for the specific sequence of characters `0x81` followed by `0x9F` at the start of the message.
+Any messages that do not match this pattern are ignored, ensuring that it does not interfere with the operation of other modules on the same raw HID interface.

 ## Documentation